 Their body temp is a few degrees higher than ours.
 I doubt this is the whole reason, because dogs also have a higher body temp than we do.
 Dogs don’t sleep with their bodies up against hot radiators for hours on end.
-One of my cats used to sleep on top of a very hot steam radiator in an old house.
-For her that radiator was like a hit of kitty Nyquil.
+One of my cats used to sleep on top of a very hot steamContinue reading “Why do cats lie next to radiators?”

 Stress-free handling is all the rage on veterinary websites.
 Stress-free handling is old-fashioned in that it requires a return to craftsmanship, specialization and intimacy.
 I predict that the concept of stress-free handling will become more and more well-known, but that actual stress-free handling will remain as rare as a vegetarian at a barbecue joint.
 These techniquesContinue reading “The commoditization of stress-free handling”

+Try the “football” hold.
 Tuck the cat’s body into your waist, with your forearm pressed against your cat’s torso and your hand under his chest.
 If your cat wiggles, use your other hand to hold on to the loose fur around his scruff (back of his neck).
 I call this the “football” hold because itContinue reading ““I can’t pick up my cat.
 My cat is too wiggly.””

 Dr. Sophia Yin.
 Pioneer & popularizer of low-stress handling techniques.
 One of the people who helped change the way we relate to pets.
 She made a difference.

 Yoga.
 Jiu Jitsu.
 Moving 3-dimensionally.
 Cats twist their body in ways we can’t even begin to do.
 Cats use extreme flexibility to get the upper paw.
 If I’m thinking like a human, two-dimensionally, I’m not going to get those claws trimmed.
 The cat is not a piece of paper or a brick.
 The catContinue reading “Holding a cat who’s not into being held”